wrljet/hercules-helper/README.md

 To use, create a build directory and cd to it, then run this script.
 First timers, it is recommended to use the --auto option.

+In these examples below, it assumes you cloned the repo into your home directory, i.e. ~/hercules-helper.
+And that you are using ~/herctest as the build directory.
+Please adjust the directories below to suit your actual setup.

 The full process is: